-The Nuratau Mountains stretch over a distance of approximately 180 km in east-west direction.
+The Nuratau Mountains stretch over a distance of approximately 180 km in the east-west direction.
 The highest peak is 2169 m above sea level.
 It is located north of Samarkand and south of Lake Aydar.
 The mountains are the last refuge of the highly endangered Severtzov’s wild sheep (Ovis Ammon Severtzovi).
 This fact indicates the international significance of this territory.
-The Nuratau Nature Reserve was created in the mid 1970s in order to protect Severtsov’s Argali.
+The Nuratau Nature Reserve was created in the mid-1970s in order to protect Severtsov’s Argali.
 The Reserve is located in the heart of the Nuratau Mountains and is inaccessible to visitors for protection reasons.
-A Biosphere Reserve has been planned covering not only the Nuratau Mountains, but also parts of the Kyzylkum semi-desert and the large Lake Aydar system.
-However, the Biosphere Reserve status has not been legalised yet.
-The area includes several landscape types such as rocky mountains, lush green fertile valleys, flat dry semi-desert, rolling desert dunes and extensive wetlands, which are typical for Central Asia.
+A Biosphere Reserve has been planned covering not only the Nuratau Mountains but also parts of the Kyzylkum semi-desert and the large Lake Aydar system.
+However, the Biosphere Reserve status has not been legalized yet.
+The area includes several landscape types such as rocky mountains, lush green fertile valleys, flat dry semi-desert, rolling desert dunes, and extensive wetlands, which are typical for Central Asia.
 The Biosphere Reserve is a new category for protected areas in Uzbekistan.
 It is intended to combine wildlife conservation with sustainable rural development and the preservation of culture.

 Due to the geographic location and habitat variety, the Nuratau–Kyzylkum area has a high biodiversity.
 Each landscape type has its own specific beauty: